malev/codingnews.info/source/2014-10-08-memoization.html.markdown

 => nil
 ```

 What if we use parameters?
 Simple, we will use a `Hash`.
-We will initialize our `Hash` with a `block` and according to the [Ruby documentation](http://www.ruby-doc.org/core-2.1.0/Hash.html) if we call our hash with an unexisting key, it will call our block as:
+We will initialize our `Hash` with a `block`.
+According to the [Ruby documentation](http://www.ruby-doc.org/core-2.1.0/Hash.html) if we call our hash with an unexisting key, it will call our block as:

 ```ruby
 hash = Hash.new do |h, key|